Addressing calls to unify Rio Tinto’s dual-listed companies structure

 • A unified Rio Tinto may be unable to pay fully franked dividends in the longer term, which may adversely affect the individual tax position of Australian shareholders.

-Learn more about Rio Tinto’s dual-listed company structure.
+Learn more about Rio Tinto’s dual-listed companies structure.

 • wave